-Yuan's prospects based on economic growth.
+Yuan's outlook based on economic growth.

 Why is the yuan rising?